ftucciarone/Med12_old/forcings/era5-atmos/readme-era5.md

 url: https://cds.climate.copernicus.eu/api
 key: <PERSONAL-ACCESS-TOKEN>
 ```
 is now completed with a personal alphanumeric token.
-Copy the code displayed to the file `$HOME/.cdsapirc` (in your Unix/Linux environment).
+Copy the code (the whole box) displayed to the file `$HOME/.cdsapirc` (in your Unix/Linux environment).
 You can now install the CDS API client via the package management system pip, by running on Unix/Linux the command below.
 ```
 pip install "cdsapi>=0.7.2"
 ```
 Once the CDS API client is installed, it can be used to request data from the datasets listed in the CDS, ADS, ECDS and CEMS Early Warning DS catalogues.
-The basic template to downlad the data is the following:
+The basic template to download the data is the following:
 ```python
 import cdsapi
 client = cdsapi.Client()